 An intervention could also reduce the severity of the respiratory support received, with the relative risk associated with each treatment also reported in Table 4.2.
 For the four interventions included within this review, the evidence for one intervention (e.g., sotrovimab) suggested a significant treatment effect on reducing progression to higher levels of respiratory support.
-The evidence for the other three interventions did not suggest a treatment effect of the intervention on reducing the respiratory support required, either because the effect was not reported or the effect was not statistically significant.
-If evidence becomes available that suggests the other three treatments (molnupiravir, Paxlovid, fluvoxamine) reduce the respiratory support required among those hospitalized, the cost effectiveness of these treatments would become more favorable.
+The evidence for the other three interventions did not suggest a treatment effect of the intervention on reducing the respiratory support required, either because the effect was not statistically significant or the effect was not reported.
 Among those hospitalized in the comparator arm of the model, the respiratory support received equated to 26% requiring no oxygen support, 35% requiring low-flow oxygen, 29% requiring high-flow oxygen or non-invasive ventilation, and 10% requiring mechanical ventilation.

-The probability of death among the comparator arm of the model, after pooling across trials and adjusting for the vaccinated population, equated to 0.44%.
+The probability of death among the comparator arm of the model, after pooling across trials and adjusting for the vaccinated population, equated to 0.48%.
 A treatment could only reduce mortality by way of preventing a hospitalization and/or reducing the severity of the hospitalization.
 Using recommendations from recent COVID-19 research, our model included post-acute costs and consequences for patients who were discharged alive after being mechanically ventilated.
-Our model included an increased probability of death for five years (hazard ratio of 1.33), a decrease in quality of life for five years (-0.13 in the first year and -0.04 in years two to five), and an increase in health care costs for one year (\$7,859 in the first year) for patients discharged from the hospital alive after being mechanically ventilated.78
+Our model included an increased probability of death for five years (hazard ratio of 1.33), a decrease in quality of life for five years (-0.13 in the first year and -0.04 in years 2 to 5), and an increase in health care costs for one year (\$7,859 in the first year) for patients discharged alive after being mechanically ventilated.